jmmallon/AlamedaFoodBankTicketSystem/README.md

 B. node .\app.js

 To start the frontend:
-A. Navigate to .\FrontEnd\ticketing-frontend in terminal
+A. Navigate to src directory
 B. npm i
 C. npm start